mentorchains/BI-ML_Disease-Prediction_2024_Site/_docs/about.md

 Some information.

 # Contact Us
-If you have questions, comments or require any technical support about the (Project Title here), please email (Lead Developer or Project Lead), (Lead Email).
+If you have questions, comments or require any technical support about the GDAP, please email (Lead Developer or Project Lead), (Lead Email).